satoshibitcoin/SatoshiBitcoinOLD/README.md

-Bitcoin Core integration/staging tree
+SatoshiBitcoin Core integration/staging tree
 =====================================

 https://bitcoincore.org

-What is Bitcoin?
+What is SatoshiBitcoin?
 ----------------

-Bitcoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
-Bitcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Bitcoin Core is the name of open source software which enables the use of this currency.
+SatoshiBitcoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
+SatoshiBitcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+SatoshiBitcoin Core is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately usable, binary version of the Bitcoin Core software, see https://bitcoincore.org/en/download/, or read the [original whitepaper](https://bitcoincore.org/bitcoin.pdf).
+For more information, as well as an immediately usable, binary version of the SatoshiBitcoin Core software, see https://bitcoincore.org/en/download/, or read the [original whitepaper](https://bitcoincore.org/bitcoin.pdf).

 License
 -------

-Bitcoin Core is released under the terms of the MIT license.
+SatoshiBitcoin Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process